MrGrappleMan/Fynelium/README.md

 Pick the device

-Ensure you have a spare USB drive plugged in and you have no other data on it.
+Ensure you have a USB drive plugged in.
+It will be wiped.

 Flash!